Leaf retention: Evergreen but cold deciduous.

 Flowers: Purple, pink or white flowers.

-Bloom: Sporadically spring through fall.
+Bloom: Sporadically, spring through fall.

-Fruit: Small seed capsule.
+Fruit: A small seed capsule.

-Leaves: Small, soft, covered with fine, silvery hairs, gray to greenish,
+Leaves: Small, soft, covered with fine, silvery hairs, gray to greenish, oval with a slightly

 Stems: No thorns.